OpenTechSchool-Brussels/data-visualisation-with-processing/Here-and-there.markdown

 ##d) Drawing over maps

 And what about drawing our data you're asking me?
 Almost as easy!
-While this library is nice for zooming and navigating, what it's really great for is the fact that it talks nicely between screen position and longitude/latitude.
-All in all, here how it goes:
+While this library is nice for zooming and navigating, what it's really great for is the fact that it talks nicely between screen position and longitude / latitude with its *map.getScreenPosition* function.
+You feed it with a location (longitude, latitude) and it will return a screen position (x,y).

+Curious to see it in action?
+Well, you should have all you need to test it out by yourself.
+If you don't know what to try it on, below is an example:

 ```java
 void draw() {